vairafiq/vairafiq/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Rafiqul Islam</h1>
 <h3 align="center">I'm a WordPress Plugin Developer from Bangladesh.</h3>
+<p>Here's a possible way to beautify the text:

+I have a fondness for simplicity and tend to approach tasks by breaking them down into smaller pieces.
+I believe that managing my personal life smartly is just as important as managing my profession.
+When it comes to work, I'm all about Agile and Scrum methodologies - I don't like to work in a relaxed manner.
+As a Scrum team lead, I prioritize collaboration over personal excellence.</p>

 ## 🙋‍♂️ About Me